 It was fun to watch your documentary and see all of those Japanese Peruvians speaking Spanish.
-It just shows how everybody ended up everywhere.
+It just shows how people ended up everywhere.
 So how did you finally get your citizenship?

 AS: When I was in the service, I was a clerical typist.
 We used to do all the paperwork for the European command.
-So one day, our section leader was like a lawyer and knows army regulation inside and out.
-He comes to me and says, “Hey, Art!
-How come you’re not a citizen?”
+So one day, our section leader was a lawyer and knows Army regulation inside and out.
+He comes to me and says, ‘Hey, Art!
+How come you’re not a citizen?’
 So I told him what happened.
-And he says, “Oh, I’ll get you one!”
+And he says, ‘Oh, I’ll get you one!’
 So the paper went to Washington, came back, and said I was denied because I didn’t have a legal entry.
-He got kind of messed up, too. [laughs] So he asked me what happened and I told him my story, and he says, that’s kind of funny.
+He got kind of messed up, too [laughs].
+So he asked me what happened and I told him my story, and he says, that’s kind of funny.

-You couldn’t make it up if you tried because of how convoluted it is.
-And in the film, the redress was kind of an insulting amount right, which you denied?
+You couldn’t make it up if you tried.
+And in the film, the redress was kind of an insulting amount, right?
+Which you denied?

 AS: Not even that but the letter of apology.
 Betty’s has a letterhead.